kyma-project/website/content/blog-posts/2022-11-18-release-notes-2.9/index.md

 - [Eventing](#eventing) - NATS server updated to `v2.9.6`
 ## General

 With this Kyma release, Kubernetes gets officially supported in version 1.24.
-The default settings for the provision commands, provided by Kyma CLI, were also adjusted.
+The default settings for the provision commands provided by Kyma CLI were also adjusted.
 For more details on this version, read the [Kubernetes release notes](https://kubernetes.io/blog/2022/05/03/kubernetes-1-24-release-announcement/).

 While working on that, we've already taken major steps towards the next Kubernetes version 1.25 by cleaning all PodSecurityPolicies (PSP) and revising all SecurityContexts.
 Remember that you may need to replace your custom PSPs with the new security standards; click [here](https://kubernetes.io/docs/tasks/configure-pod-container/migrate-from-psp/) for more information.